 Davis watched her for a moment, then sighed sadly.
 Maybe making her feel that way was his fault, too.
 His chest burned and his stomach shuddered.
 He couldn't understand why they did that, but something inside him just wanted to stop her tears, to make her feel better, to see her smile and laugh again.

 He walked back towards the bed, then noticed her old, thick glasses sitting quietly on the bedside table, near a jellied bowl of soup.
 He picked them up and turned them over in his hands, feeling the film on the glass.
 "Yolei," he said to her.

 As she turned to him with her red eyes, he opened the legs of the glasses and then gently slid them onto her face.
 He looked her over, the room's light reflecting off the grease, and grinned.
 "There we go," he said quietly, "now that's you."

 Poromon beamed.
 "Yeah!" he chirped.
 "Now you look like the best partner in the world!"

 She lifted her hands and felt the warming metal around her eyes, then looked up at Davis and his cocky smirk.
 Her lip trembled, and her eyes finally spilled over.
 She lunged at Davis and threw her arms around him, bawling like a toddler.

-"H-hey, don't… C'mon, stop it," Davis protested, trying to squirm out of her grip, but her deep sobs washed away his desire to flee.
+"H-hey, don't… C'mon, stop it," he protested, trying to squirm out of her grip, but her deep sobs washed away his desire to flee.
 He surrendered and hugged her back, letting her wail into his shirt.

 Poromon flew onto her back and nuzzled at the base of her neck.
 Now her memory gleamed with all the times over the years that Davis and she had played, fought, made up and repeated the cycle.
 Despite the insults and the fighting and the dunks in the pond, he had stuck with her… he really was, she finally realized, her best friend.
-She shivered as Davis's warm fingers dug into the small of her back, and she squeezed even harder.
+She shivered as his warm fingers dug into the small of her back, and she squeezed even harder.